oracle-devrel/askdata/deployment-docs/docs/deployment/adw_private.md

 # 1. Introduction

 By default, ADW uses public endpoints for its communication to supporting services.
-As the API gateway deployments are not oAuth protected, it needs to be private.
+For using ADW with a private API gateway, see below.

 For this to work, we will need the followings: